 So in short, get your parents off the sofa and out for a walk — it’ll not only help them maintain their physical independence, but their cognitive well-being as well.

-Encompass Senior Solutions currently serving Omaha, Eastern Nebraska and Western Iowa ” provides seniors and their families a complete understanding of the available care options and helps families maneuver through the challenges of the system.
-All Encompass services are directed by registered nurses or licensed clinical social workers with no long-term contracts.
+Physicians Choice Private Duty currently serving Omaha, Eastern Nebraska and Western Iowa ” provides seniors and their families a complete understanding of the available care options and helps families maneuver through the challenges of the system.
+All Encompass services are directed by registered nurses or social workers with no long-term contracts.
 Contact us today for help withÂ your senior care needs.